bennymi/ato-ui/src/docs/tokens/background.md

 ## Gradients

-`bg-gradient- (direction)-(color1)-(shade1)-(color2)-(shade2)-(color3)-(shade3)`: Sets the background to be a gradient of the three colors in the specified direction.
+`bg-gradient-{direction}-{color1}-{shade1}-{color2}-{shade2}-{color3}-{shade3}`: Sets the background to be a gradient of the three colors in the specified direction.
 The direction and shades are optional.
 It's also okay to just use 2 colors.
 For each color you can also specify an opacity.

 Possible directions: `r | l | tr | tl | br | bl | b | t`.
 The default direction is `r` if no direction is specified.